 Richard G. Law Excellence Award for Undergraduate Teaching

 Richard G. Law Excellence Award for Undergraduate Teaching is given to recognize outstanding teaching by faculty in Washington State University’s “University Common Requirements” (UCORE) program.
 All eligible instructors are welcome to apply.
-Applications are due April 1, 2021.
+Applications for the next award are due Thursday, March 10, 2022.
 The newest recipient of the Law Award is recognized in spring by the Division of Academic Engagement and Student Achievement (DAESA), of which UCORE is a part.

 About the Award